 This service offers confidential care and support on health and safety issues and offers emergency care if you are taken ill on campus.
+They will also advise the School on whether a student is 'fit to study' or 'fit to travel' on fieldwork in cases of illness.
 Please note that this service is not a doctor's surgery, and you should register with a GP when you arrive in Manchester.

-Opening Hours: Monday-Friday 09.00-16.00 http://www.occhealth.manchester.ac.uk/
+Opening Hours: Monday-Friday 09.00-16.00 thtp://www.occhealth.manchester.ac.uk/